OmniVLM: A Token-Compressed, Sub-Billion-Parameter Vision-Language Model for Efficient On-Device Inference: DPO Dataset Preparation

 \section{DPO Dataset Preparation}

-Our dataset preparation process leverages GPT-4V for generating synthetic training pairs with minimal edit distance.
-We applied the approach to generate a series of datasets for several stages of DPO training.
-For instance, we used GPT-4V-generated image caption data in ALLaVA dataset~\cite{chen2024allava} and generated DPO dataset through minimal edits on the captions.
+Our dataset preparation process leverages GPT-4V to generate synthetic training pairs with minimal edit distance.
+We applied this approach to generate a series of datasets for several stages of DPO training.
+For instance, we used the GPT-4V-generated image caption data in the ALLaVA dataset~\cite{chen2024allava} and produced a DPO dataset through minimal edits to the captions.
 Table \ref{DPO_example} lists two examples of the generated data.